leon-avanade/git-cheatsheet/leon.md

 **git branch name-of-branch :**  this command allow you to create a new branch
 **git merge name-of-the branch :** this command allow you to merge a branch commit on your current branch **git checkout name-of-the-branch :**  this command allow you to switch your current branch

+# collaborate with Git

+**git remote add url:** allow to connect your local repo to a remote repo
+**git branch set upstream:** allow to connect a remote branch to a local branch
+**git fetch:** allow to update your default repository (.git) with a remote one
+**git pull:**  allow to udpate your local repo from the remote repo **git push:** allow to send your local changes on the remote repo